sebbdk/vargr-dbai/readme.md

 * LowDB
 * MongoDB
 * Sequalize (Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server)
+  - This might get deprecated as Knex does the same, but simpler.
 * Knex (Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server)

 ## Todo: